 - (1) The hearing shall be conducted by and shall be under the control of the hearing officer.
-The hearing officer may be the President of the institution or his designee. - (2) Subject to the discretion of the hearing officer, the hearing shall be conducted in the following manner: - (a) Statement and evidence of this institution in support of its action: - (b) Statement and evidence of affected persons disputing the institution's action; - (c) Rebuttal testimony. - (3) The hearing officer and the affected parties and this institution or their attorneys shall have the right to question or examine or cross-examine any witness. - (4) The hearing may be continued with recesses as determined by the hearing officer. - (5) The hearing officer may set reasonable time limits for oral presentation and may excluded or limit cumulative, repetitious or immaterial matter. - (6) Exhibits shall be marked and the markings shall identify the person offering the exhibits.
+The hearing officer may be the President of the institution or the President's designee. - (2) Subject to the discretion of the hearing officer, the hearing shall be conducted in the following manner: - (a) Statement and evidence of this institution in support of its action: - (b) Statement and evidence of affected persons disputing the institution's action; - (c) Rebuttal testimony. - (3) The hearing officer and the affected parties and this institution or their attorneys shall have the right to question or examine or cross-examine any witness. - (4) The hearing may be continued with recesses as determined by the hearing officer. - (5) The hearing officer may set reasonable time limits for oral presentation and may excluded or limit cumulative, repetitious or immaterial matter. - (6) Exhibits shall be marked and the markings shall identify the person offering the exhibits.
 The exhibits shall be preserved by this institution as part of the record of the proceedings. - (7) The burden of presenting evidence to support a fact or position rests on the proponent of the fact or position.

-Stats.
-Implemented: ORS 183, ORS 351.070 & OAR 580-021 Hist.: SOSC 8, f. & ef.
+Hist.: SOSC 8, f. & ef.
 12-9-76; SOSC 8-1980, f. & ef.
-11-19-80
+11-19-80; SOU 1-2001, f. & cert. ef.
+4-4-01